 Minoxidil

-Minoxidil, more often known by its brand name of Rogaine, is a topical hair loss solution that was originally developed as a treatment for high blood pressure (14).
+Minoxidil, more often known by its brand name Rogaine, is a topical hair loss solution that was originally developed as a treatment for high blood pressure (14).

 The exact mechanism by which minoxidil works is not yet known, though there are a few theories.